Chart Color Schemes

 Success - Hammond Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Success scores highly in cultural diversity, with 29.0% speaking a language other than English at home and 41.0% born overseas.
-Christianity is the main religion, comprising 44.8%.
-Hinduism is overrepresented at 4.3%, compared to Greater Perth's 1.9%.
+Success - Hammond Park scores highly on cultural diversity, with 29.0% of its population speaking a language other than English at home and 41.0% born overseas.
+The main religion in Success - Hammond Park is Christianity, which makes up 44.8% of people.
+However, the most apparent overrepresentation is in Hinduism, which comprises 4.3% of the population, compared to 2.5% across Greater Perth.

 Frequently Asked Questions - Diversity